The G-invariant graph Laplacian: Summary and future work

 \section{Summary and future work}

 In this work, we extended the graph Laplacian to data sets that are closed under the action of a matrix Lie group.
 To that end, we introduced the $G$-invariant graph Laplacian (the $G$-GL), that incorporates the group action into its construction, by considering the pairwise distances between all points generated by applying the group action to the given data set.
-We have shown that the $G$-GL converges to the Laplace-Beltrami operator $\Delta_\man$, with rate accelerated proportionally to the dimension of the group.
-This accelerated rate implies that it is advantageous to employ the $G$-GL for graph Laplacian based methods (\cite{diffMaps},\cite{lapMap},\cite{manReg}) whenever the data set is equipped with a known group action, since faster convergence implies that significantly less data is required for a prescribed accuracy.
+We have shown that the $G$-GL converges to the Laplace-Beltrami operator $\Delta_\man$, at a rate accelerated proportionally to the dimension of the group.
+This accelerated rate implies that it is advantageous to employ the $G$-GL for graph Laplacian based methods \cite{diffMaps,lapMap,manReg} whenever the data set is equipped with a known group action, since faster convergence implies that significantly less data is required for a prescribed accuracy.
 We also derived the eigendecomposition of the $G$-GL, showing that its eigenfunctions have a separable form, where the dependence on the group is expressed analytically using the irreducible unitary representations of the group.
 We then demonstrated how the $G$-GL can be employed to denoise a noisy sample from the 4-sphere $S^4$ by using a discrete Fourier analysis type algorithm, with the Fourier modes replaced by the eigenfunctions of the~$G$-GL.

-As of future research, an important direction is utilizing the eigedecomposition of the $G$-GL to obtain invariant and equivariant embeddings of the data.
-This can be done, for instance, by extending the diffusion maps framework~\cite{diffMaps}, replacing the eigenvalues and eigenvectors of the standard graph Laplacian with those of the~$G$-GL.
-Such embeddings can then be applied to clustering and dimensionality reduction tasks in image processing (where $G=SO(2)$), 3D-computer vision algorithms and subtomograms in cryo-electron tomography \cite{HYLTON2021102959,doerr2017cryo}~(where $G=SO(3)$).
-A further important direction is to investigate the spectral convergence (see \cite{CHENG2022132}) of the $G$-GL, that is, the convergence of its eigenvectors and eigenvalues to those of~$\Delta_{\man}$.
+As of future research, an important direction is to investigate the spectral convergence (see \cite{CHENG2022132}) of the $G$-GL, that is, the convergence of its eigenvectors and eigenvalues to those of~$\Delta_{\man}$.
+Another, could be to further develop applications of the $G$-GL, e.g., in electron-microscopy imaging \cite{Frank}.